Task 1. Start With An Even Color By Applying Foundation

 It is a good idea to test the color on the wrist of the actor so you don’t tan them or make them sickly pale (unless, of course, that is the desired look.)

-Choose the closest color you can.
+Choose the closest color you can but don't sweat it.
 If the color does not quite match their skin tone, that's fine.
 You can blend the jawline and some of the neck to help cover it up.

 We always have about 3 different tones (light, medium and dark) and you can mix darker colors with lighter ones to make a perfect match.